MorteNoir1/virtualbox_e1000_0day/README.md

 $2 = 0x1f9dc6
 ```

 It seems there is a pointer to a string placed at a fixed offset from VBoxDD.so image base.
 The pointer lies at 0x58 offset at the end of ACPIState.
-We can read that pointer byte-by-byte using the primitives, and finally obtain VBoxDD.so image base.
+We can read that pointer byte-by-byte using the primitives and finally obtain VBoxDD.so image base.
 We just hope that data past ACPIState structure is not random on each virtual machine boot.
 Hopefully, it isn't; the pointer at 0x58 offset is always there.

 #### Information Leak
 Now we combine write and read primitives and exploit them to bypass ASLR.
 We will overflow the heap overwriting EEPROM93C46 structure, then trigger EEPROM finite automaton to write the index to ACPIState structure, and then execute INB(0x4107) in the guest to access ACPI to read one byte of the pointer.
 Repeat those 8 times incrementing the index by 1.